johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-05-10-microsoft-graphclient-filter-endswith-consistencylevel-eventual-header/index.md

 description: 'Learn how to filter by endswith using the Microsoft Graph client.
 This is a common use case when working with Azure AD groups.'
 ---

 In this post we're going to look at filtering using an `endswith` filter with the [Microsoft Graph client](https://learn.microsoft.com/en-us/graph/sdks/create-client?tabs=typescript).
-This fals into the category of "Advanced query capabilities on Microsoft Entra ID objects" and I found tricky to get working.
+This falls into the category of "Advanced query capabilities on Microsoft Entra ID objects" and I found tricky to get working.

 ![title image reading "Microsoft Graph client: how to filter by endswith" with the relevant logos](title-image.png)